jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 app.get('/note/:slug', loggedIn, (req, res) => {
   res.render('editor', {user: req.session.user})
 });

-  ...
 ```

-In the file above, we set up three routes, let's go through them;

-1. The `/` route : This displays a form that enables the user to create a new document and editing session.
+In this case, the first thing you are doing is defining a custom middleware that will check if incoming requests have an active session.
+If they don't you redirect them to the `/login` route.
+After that, you are defining three routes:

+1. `/`: This route makes your server render the `index.pug` file (`res.render('index', ...)`) with the logged in user (`req.session.user`).
+As you remember, the `index.pug` file is a view that renders a form so users can create new editing sessions.
-2. The `/note` route : When the form in `index.pug` is submitted, a POST request is made to this route, which sends along the `slug`, we retrieve that with `req.body.slug` and use the slug to create a new, unique route/URL.
-The user is redirected to this new route.
+2. `/note`: When the form in `index.pug` is submitted, a POST request is made to this route, which sends along the `slug`.
+This route retrieves this value from `req.body.slug` and uses it to create a new, unique route.
+The user is then redirected to this new route.

-3. The `/note/:slug` : This is the new route created and also where the collaboration takes place.
-The `:slug` in this route represents the unique slug we sent over previously.
+3. `/note/:slug`: This is the new route created and also where the collaboration takes place.
+The `:slug` in this route represents the unique slug defined previously.
 This route is unique to each editing session and anyone invited to join a particular session does so through this route.

-We also have a function `loggedIn`, all that the function does is :
-When a user tries to access any of the routes it checks if the user is already logged in, if the user isn't logged in they are redirected to the `/login` route.
-That route hasn't been created just yet, we'll do that when we're hooking up our authentication middleware.

 ### TextSync User Authorization
 Remember, when we configured our TextSync editor, we added a property `authEndpoint` that supposedly handles TextSync authorization, what this means is that any user that intends to join an editing session must be authorized through this endpoint, this is done to ensure maximum flexibility while also keeping the document secure, but how exactly is this done?